NFL To Air Unity Ad During Prime Time On Sunday [Video]

 — TIME (@TIME) September 24, 2017

 According to an NFL spokesman, the league intends to use the unity ad to “demonstrate what we are about.”
-What the NFL is about, according to the league and unity message is a far cry from those “who practice the politics of division.”
+What the NFL is about, according to the league and unity message, is a far cry from those “who practice the politics of division.”

 The message of unity, originally titled “Inside These Lines,” is narrated by Forest Whitaker and was created by Translation, an ad agency.
 The narration touts the ability of NFL organization to remain united in spite of peoples’ differences.